-Responsible: If after the conclusion of an investigation, the preponderance of evidence indicates that it is more likely than not that the Respondent violated District BP/AP 3540, the Respondent will be found Responsible for the violation.
-Both the Complainant and the Respondent will be informed of the outcome and the investigatory report will be forwarded to the Dean of Student Services or the Vice President of Human Resources, or designee, for applicable Sanctions.
-The Title IX Administrator may make a recommendation to the Dean of Student Services or the Vice President of Human Resources, or designee, as to the Sanctions that should be imposed based on the severity of the violations.
+RESPONSIBLE: If after the conclusion of an investigation, the preponderance of evidence indicates that it is more likely than not that the Respondent violated District BP/AP 3540, the Respondent will be found Responsible for the violation.
+Both the Complainant and the Respondent will be informed of the outcome and the investigatory report will be forwarded to the Dean of Student Services or the Vice President for Human Resources, or designee, for applicable Sanctions.
+The Title IX Administrator may make a recommendation to the Dean of Student Services or the Vice President for Human Resources, or designee, as to the Sanctions that should be imposed based on the severity of the violations.

-Not Responsible: If after the conclusion of an investigation, the preponderance of evidence indicates that the Respondent did not violate District BP/AP 3540, the Respondent will be found Not Responsible.
+NOT RESPONSIBLE: If after the conclusion of an investigation, the preponderance of evidence indicates that the Respondent did not violate District BP/AP No. 3430: Prohibition of Harassment, the Respondent will be found Not Responsible.
 Both the Complainant and the Respondent will be informed of the outcome, and advised of any applicable rights.